Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bologna

-The capital of northern Italy’s Emilia-Romagna region is renowned for its food scene and is home to the oldest operating university in the world.
+The capital of northern Italy’s Emilia-Romagna region is renowned for its food scene and home to the oldest operating university in the world.

 🗺️ Distance from Milan: 2 hours 30 minutes | 📍 Google Maps | Website

-At 400,000 residents, Bologna is Italy’s 7th most populous city and makes for a lively day trip from Milan.
+At 400,000 residents, Bologna is Italy’s 7th most populous city and it makes for a lively day trip from Milan.

 Lake Garda